Floor Preparation for Concrete: Where Every Good Floor Begins

 Many flooring problems trace back to the same issues:

-These shortcuts save time upfront and cost significantly more later.
+These shortcuts save time upfront but cost significantly more later.

 How We Know a Floor Is Ready